-The objective of this course is to develop students' understanding of the Earth's climate system and the factors and feedbacks that influence global climate change on multiple time scales.
-An additional objective is to educate students about the consequences of modern climate change and provide the conceptual and technical skills that can be used in developing potential mitigation strategies.
+The overall objective of this seminar is to develop students' understanding of the Earth's climate system and the factors and feedbacks that influence global climate change on multiple time scales.
+An additional objective is to educate students about the consequences of modern climate change and provide an understanding of the conceptual and technical skills that can be used in developing potential mitigation strategies.
 To accomplish these objectives, the course will provide

-- a broad foundational knowledge of the basic physics and chemistry of the Earth's climate system; - a well developed understanding of the Earth's climate history and the forcings and feedbacks that contribute to climate change on different timescales; - an understanding of modern, human driven climate change and its consequences; - an understanding of the tools and methodologies used by scientists to study the Earth's climate system.
+- a broad foundational knowledge of the science needed to understand the Earth's climate system; - an understanding of the Earth's climate history and the present anthropogenic climate change; - an understanding of modern, human driven climate change and its consequences; - an understanding of the tools and methodologies used by scientists to study the Earth's climate system.